A conduct disorder involves a repetitive pattern of behavior that violates the basic rights of others.

 Psychotherapy may help, but separating children from a troubled environment and providing a strictly structured setting, as in a mental health facility, may be the most effective treatment.

-Although some children are better behaved than others, children who repeatedly and persistently violate rules and the rights of others in ways inappropriate for their age have a conduct disorder.
-Conduct disorder usually begins during late childhood or early adolescence and is more common among boys than girls.
+Conduct disorder usually begins during late childhood or early adolescence and is much more common among boys than girls.

 Heredity and the environment probably influence the development of a conduct disorder.
 Children often have parents who have a mental health disorder, such as substance abuse, attention-deficit/hyperactivity disorder, a mood disorder, schizophrenia, or antisocial personality disorder.
 However, affected children may come from healthy families that function well.